Slovak technocratic government tries to persuade parties to get serious about the budget deficit

 “If we continue like this, the financial markets could punish us in the future,” Odor told Bloomberg.
 “We need to communicate that the party is over, ” he added.

 Ratings agencies Fitch and Moody’s currently have Slovakia on a negative outlook because of the uncertainty caused by the the Ukraine war and the looming election at the end of September.
-Slovakia's centre-right coaltion government lost a vote of no-confidence at the end of December and then Eduard Heger continued as head of a a caretaker cabinet until that also fell apart, forcing President Zuzana Caputova to appoint a technocratic cabinet last month to rule until early elections could be held.
+Slovakia's centre-right coaltion government lost a vote of no-confidence at the end of December and then Eduard Heger continued as head of a caretaker cabinet until that also fell apart, forcing President Zuzana Caputova to appoint a technocratic cabinet last month to rule until early elections could be held.

 The country’s fiscal watchdog, the Council for Budget Responsibility, has recently raised its estimate of this year's deficit by some €503mn and it now says the deficit can reach €7.5bn, 6.2% of GDP, up from €2.23bn, 2% of GDP, in 2022.